dfinity/candid/tools/didc/config.md

-# Configure language for Candid
+# Configuration language for Candid

 ## Motivation